fossas/fossa-cli/docs/features/vendored-dependencies.md

 There are a few things to note here.
 First, the `**`, known as a globstar, is a non-standard extension to globs.
 It means "one or more directories".

-So if you have a directory structure like this:
+The following table shows which files will be matched by a glob for this directory structure.

 ```
 .